 In April 2015, the Company's Board approved the ESPP, under which 600,000 shares of common stock have been reserved for purchase by the Company's employees, subject to the approval by the stockholders.
 On May 21, 2015, the Company's stockholders approved the ESPP.
-Under the ESPP, employees may designate an amount not less than 1% but not more than 10% of their annual compensation for the purchase of Company shares.
+Effective on May 26, 2020, the Company's stockholders approved the amendment and restatement of the Employee Stock Purchase Plan to increase the number of shares reserved for issuance through equity-based instruments thereunder by 250,000 shares, bring to 850,000 the total number of shares approved for issuance under that plan.
+Under the ESPP, employees may designate an amount not less than % but not more than 10% of their annual compensation for the purchase of Company shares.
 No more than 7,500 shares may be purchased by an employee under the ESPP during an offering period.
 An offering period shall be six months in duration commencing on or about January 1 and July 1 of each year.
-The exercise price of the option will be the lesser of 85% of the fair market of the common stock on the first business day of the offering period and 85% of the fair market value of the common stock on the applicable exercise date.
+The exercise price of the option will be the lesser of 85% of the fair market of the common stock on the first business day of the offering period and85% of the fair market value of the common stock on the applicable exercise date

-As of March 31, 2020, 165,750 shares of common stock remain eligible to be issued under the ESPP.
-As of March 31, 2020, employees have contributed \$113,509 through payroll withholdings to the ESPP for the current offering period.
-Shares will be deemed delivered on June 30, 2020 for the current offering period.
+As of June 30, 2020, 271, 380 shares of common stock remain eligible to be issued under the ESPP.
+Employees contributed \$17,204 through payroll withholdings to the ESPP for the offering period ended June 30, 2020 and shares were deemed delivered on June 30, 2020.